saptarshibasu/cassandra-study/README.md

 ### Read Repair

+* The coordinator makes a full read request from all the replica nodes
+* The coordinator merges the data by selecting a value for each requested column
+* It compares the values returned from the replicas and returns the value that has the latest timestamp
+* If Cassandra finds different values stored with the same timestamp, it will compare the values lexicographically and choose the one that has the greater value
-* Cassandra reads data from multiple replicas to acheive the required level of consistency level
+* The merged data is then returned to the client
+* Asnchronously, the coordinator identifies any replicas that return obsolete data and issues a read repair request to each of these replicas to update their data based on the merged data
+* The read repair may be performed either before or after the return to the client
-* If an insufficient number of nodes have the latest value, a read repair is performed immediately to update the out of date replicas
+* If one of the two stronger consistency levels (QUORUM & ALL) is used, the read repair happens before the data is returned to the client
-* Otherwise, the replicas can be repaired in the background after the read returns
+* If a weaker consistency level is used like ONE, the read repair is optionally performed in the background after returning the data to the client

 ### Anti Entropy Node Repair